How to Get Column Average or Mean in pandas DataFrame

 Yields below output.

-DataFrame.mean() method gets the mean value of a particular column from pandas DataFrame, you can use the df["Fee"].mean() function for a specific column only.
+DataFrame.mean() method is used to get the mean value of a particular column from pandas DataFrame, you can use the df["Fee"].mean() function for a specific column only.

 # Using DataFrame.mean() method to get column average